-7 Expert Tips on How To Hang A Garland Around Your Front Door (With Pictures)
+How To Hang A Garland Around Your Front Door: 7 Expert Tips

-The 7 Expert Tips on How To Hang A Garland Around Your Front Door
+The 7 Tips on How To Hang A Garland Around Your Front Door

 1. Use Removable Adhesive Hooks

 The easiest way to hang garland is to use removable adhesive hooks.
-Adhesive hooks are affordable, come in many different configurations, and can be added and removed without leaving any marks or damaging your door or siding.
-After the season, you can easily take the adhesive hooks down, but they are strong enough to hold garland for weeks at a time.
+Adhesive hooks are affordable, come in many configurations, and can be added and removed without leaving any marks or damaging your door or siding.
+After the season, you can easily take the adhesive hooks down, but they are strong enough to hold garland for weeks.

-You will need multiple adhesive hooks for the best results if you want to frame your front door completely.
+You will need multiple adhesive hooks to frame your front door completely for the best results.
 You should use two to three hooks across the top of the door and two to three hooks on either side of the doorway.
-If you do not use enough hooks, your garland might not hold its shape, or you could put too much weight on individual hooks if you are planning on hanging ornaments from the garland.
+If you do not use enough hooks, your garland might not hold its shape, or you could put too much weight on individual hooks if you plan to hang ornaments from the garland.

 2. Use Hooks That Match Your Door or Siding

-If you plan on using more permanent hooks, make sure that you buy fasteners that are designed to work with your specific door or siding.
-There are hooks meant to be embedded in wood siding, vinyl siding, and cement siding.
-If you do not use the proper hooks for your siding, you could end up damaging your house.
+If you plan on using permanent hooks, make sure that you buy fasteners that are designed to work with your door or siding.
+Some hooks are designed for wood siding, vinyl siding, and cement siding.
+If you do not use the proper hooks for your siding, you could damage your house.

 The same thing goes for your door.
 There are many types of front doors, including wood and composite.
-You want to hammer any hooks into the body of your door with the proper fasteners for the job.
-These types of hooks are more permanent, but they also carry more risk during installation than adhesive hooks.
+You should hammer any hooks into the body of your door with the proper fasteners for the job.
+These hooks are more permanent but carry more risk during installation than adhesive hooks.

 3. Use Floral Wire

 One of the best ways to give your garland strength and shape is to use floral wire.
-Floral wire can help shape your garland.
-Floral wire can also be used to secure the garland to the hooks after you have everything looking the way you want it.
+Floral wire can help shape your garland and secure it to the hooks after you have everything looking the way you want it.
 Floral wire can be purchased at most craft stores and is an invaluable resource for hanging, shaping, and securing garlands to a front entryway.

 4. Use Fishing Line

 Another common material that you can use instead of floral wire is fishing line or nylon line.
-Some people have fishing line on hand.
-Fishing line is strong, translucent, and easy to tie.
-Those are some of the best qualities to have for the line that you are going to use to secure your garland.
-You do not have to use floral wire if you have a comparable replacement.
+The fishing line is strong, translucent, and easy to tie.
+Those are some of the best qualities to have for the line you will use to secure your garland.

 5. Start in the Middle and Work Outwards

-For the evenest look, it is best to start in the middle of the garland and work outwards.
-The best place to start is in the center at the top of the door.
+It is best to start in the middle of the garland and work outwards.
+The ideal place to start is in the center at the top of the door.
 Move outwards in equal measure from the center.
 This ensures that your garland will remain even on both sides.
-If you have three hooks along the top, you should do the center hook, then the right hook, and the left hook before moving downwards on either leg.
+If you have three hooks along the top, you should do the center, right, and left hooks before moving downwards on either leg.

 If you do not start from the middle, you risk having an uneven garland where the legs are not the same length.
 If you want your garland to hang or flow in a certain way, starting from the center guarantees you will get the look you desire.